-Attack on Primorsk: The Crude Supply Chain in the Crosshairs
+Attack on Primorsk: Crude Supply Chain in the Crosshairs

-On Sunday, Ukraine launched more than 60 drones at the oil port of Primorsk in northwestern Russia, sparking a fire at one of the largest crude export terminals in the Baltic.
+On Sunday, Ukraine launched more than 60 drones at the oil port of Primorsk in northwestern Russia, sparking a fire at one of the Baltic's largest crude export terminals.
 Although Governor Alexander Drozdenko confirmed the fire was extinguished without spills, independent sources indicate damage to the terminal and a Pantsir air defense system.
 This attack is not an isolated incident; it is a direct blow to Russian energy logistics and global oil flows.

 3D map of Primorsk port with drones and fire at Baltic oil terminal